-To become a Field Team Leader (FTL), the applicant must:

-- 1. Be certified as a Field Team Member; - 2.
+- To become a Field Team Leader (FTL), the applicant must: - 1.
+Be certified as a Field Team Member (which includes holding current First Aid and CPR certifications); - 2.
 Have participated in two searches or search simulations as an FTM; - 3.
-Be proposed for FTL membership by the Group Training Officer at a group business meeting and receive a simple majority of the vote; - 4.
+Be proposed for FTL membershipField Team Leader certification by the Group Training Officer at a group business meeting and receive a favorable simple majority of the vote; - 4.
 Successfully pass the standard ASRC FTL written test and the standard ASRC FTL skills practical test; - 5.
 Be at least 18 years old; and - 6.
 Have successfully completed the following FEMA Courses: - a.
 IS-800.B, National Response Framework (NRF), An Introduction or an approved equivalent.